yutarohtanaka/yutarohtanaka/README.md

 ---

-- i'm very broadly interested in the application of [computational biology / biomedical informatics / data science / population genetics] methods to study [pediatric cancers / rare diseases / precision pharmacology], and the interface of these domains and disciplines intertwined.
+- i'm very broadly interested in the application of [computational biology / biomedical informatics / data science / population genetics] methods to study [pediatric cancer / rare disease / precision pharmacology], and the interface of these domains and disciplines intertwined.
 - my recent work (that has been somewhat polished) is available on [google scholar](https://scholar.google.com/citations?user=w7241CQAAAAJ&hl=en) or [orcid](https://orcid.org/0009-0004-1060-7065). more (hopefully) coming soon!
 - i can be most easily reached at yutaro_tanaka [at] dfci.harvard.edu . happy to collaborate, talk anything and everything computational biology and data science!